 (welcome to the wonderful world of entertainment)

 To us, every atom in the room would have screamed with vivid tone and brightly coloured palettes.
-That this madness was so packed into one room – yet somehow retaining an open-ended air that floated well beyond the skewed, warped walls – is the main horror and allure that would strike you.
-Petey had known this strange dimension, this absurd and unconsidered reality, his entire life.
-Through his simple, but emotive, eyes, he would observe our straight-edged townships and intricate mathematical patterns, found everywhere, with an equal distaste and confusion; a rival passionate interest and fascination.
+That such madness could pack tightly into one room – while somehow retaining an open-ended air that floated well beyond the skewed, warped walls – is the main horror and allure that would strike you.
+Petey had known ACME’s strange dimension, an absurd and unconsidered reality, his entire life.
+Through his simple, yet emotive, eyes, he would observe our straight-edged townships and intricate mathematical patterns, found everywhere, with an equal distaste and confusion; a rival passionate interest and fascination.

 “Well Pete fella-me-lad, I’m getting my hooves on old Misserly’s sweet smelling, terrific tasting and luscious looking cherry pie today.
 I guuu-arantee it!”

-Petey, appearing to us as a twisted pig, was born as ordinarily in his reality as you (probably) were in yours.
-But, on the human plane, ink’s warm wave would be his amniotic embrace; a pen as his midwife.
+Petey, who appeared to human eyes as a twisted pig, was born as ordinarily in his reality as you (probably) were in yours.
+But, on our plane, ink’s warm wave would be his amniotic embrace; a pen as his midwife.
 Petey was the mere creative, cartoon product of a man’s imagination, and at that moment he could have no comprehension of his human-sourced conception.

 Parents were an existence in ACME no one fully understood, or paid any attention to.
 The Mother would burst into hazy being inside a cold and long chamber, fully-formed yet intangible.
 Shortly, the child (rarely bearing any real resemblance to its benefactor) found itself launched at the ceremonial macro-dartboard – from her tardisine womb – and the hard work would be accomplished.
 From there, many Fathers generally piled in to render assistance, each having some small, and usually detrimental, hand in the infant’s characterisation.
 The Fathers would pay large sums of money for this, in the hope that one day the Company may refurnish them with some glorious return.
 This was often denied, due to the ineptitude of the child’s skills, but it could be a sickeningly lucrative business.
 After, Mothers would be housed and mollycoddled as they slowly faded, occasionally birthing again in the heat of a creative moment (particularly prolific Mothers were rather rare).